 Or perhaps you hired a remote worker who seemed like the right choice, but whose work for you has constantly been disrupted by their home life.
 You shouldn’t be surprised, as 45% of said their partners often distracted them.

-To minimize the damage caused by interruptions to work low, hold workers accountable, make them more visible – and ultimately encourage them to treat this like a “proper” office-based job where interruptions won’t be tolerated.
+To minimize the damage caused by interruptions to work low, hold workers accountable, make them more visible – and ultimately encourage them to treat this like “proper” office-based work where interruptions won’t be tolerated.

 Top tip: Organize monthly Skype calls with remote workers weeks in advance, and at a time that works for everyone involved.
 This will also benefit worker productivity, as 87% of workers feel more connected and informed through the use of video conferencing.